WICG/trust-token-api/README.md

 *   Issuers issue many tokens at once, so users have a large supply of tokens.
 *   Browsers will only ever redeem one token per top-level page view, so it will take many page views to deplete the full supply.
-*   The browser will cache SRRs per-origin and only refresh them when an issuer iframe opts-in, so malicious origins won't deplete many tokens.
-The “freshness” of the SRR becomes an additional trust signal.
+*   The browser will cache RRs per-origin and only refresh them when an issuer iframe opts-in, so malicious origins won't deplete many tokens.
+The “freshness” of the RR becomes an additional trust signal.
-*   Browsers may choose to limit redemptions on a time-based schedule, and either return cached SRRs if available, or require consumers to cache the SRR.
+*   Browsers may choose to limit redemptions on a time-based schedule, and either return cached RRs if available, or require consumers to cache the RR.
 *   Issuers will be able to see the Referer, subject to the page's referrer policy, for any token redemption, so they'll be able to detect if any one site is redeeming suspiciously many tokens.

 When the issuer detects a site is attacking its trust token supply, it can fail redemption (before the token is revealed) based on the referring origin, and prevent browsers from spending tokens there.